reddymohithh/mba-prep/README.md

 On the first attempt, questions are served easy → intermediate → hard to build confidence progressively.
 On subsequent attempts, only unanswered questions are shown, so the tool adapts to where the user actually is, not where they started.

 ### 3. Syllabus tracker gates the Final Test
 Rather than making the final mock always available, it opens only when all syllabus topics are checked off.
 This creates a natural study loop.
-Study a topic → check it off → unlock the next milestone.
+Study a topic → check it off → next milestone.
 It's a lightweight form of progress-gating that mirrors how real exam prep should work.

 ### 4. Exam Readiness as a composite metric
 The dashboard shows four rings: Syllabus Coverage, Average Score, Readiness (weighted blend of the two), and Final Exam Score.
 This gives the user a single, honest view of where they stand rather than four separate numbers they have to mentally combine.